tekamolo/Delos/documentation/quick_start.md

 ````

 Since we need to render the page as a twig file, we are forcing the controller to return an object that implements the `Delos\Response\ResponseInterface`.
-To do that we created a class `Delos\ControllerControllerUtils` that has that utility.
+To do that we created a class `Delos\ControllerControllerUtils` that has that utility (injected via dependency injection).
 To use it complete the controller as following:

 ´´´´